-Former Golden Eagle player Polk Brown is in his third season as head coach of the Tennessee Tech men's and women's golf teams.
+Former Golden Eagle player Polk Brown is in his fourth season as head coach of the Tennessee Tech men's and women's golf teams.
 Brown was named July 21, 2011, to the position.

 Brown received his bachelor’s degree in finance from Tech in 2006, and completed his coursework in August, 2011, adding his master’s degree in curriculum and instruction.
 He spent his first year after graduation as an Apprentice at Holston Hills Country Club in Knoxville, then returned to school in 2009 to begin working toward his master’s.
 He has also worked for two years at Oak Ridge Country Club teaching and hosting junior clinics

 “I am absolutely honored to have the opportunity to represent Tennessee Tech,” Brown said upon his hiring.
 “It’s a dream come true.
 The coaches before me, especially Bobby, left a huge legacy for me to try to fulfill, especially in the high principles he held.
 I remember going to school in August, 2001 and now it’s exactly 10 years later I’m coming back as head coach.
 It’s such an honor.”

 Brown said helping the current and future Golden Eagle players achieve success in life is his highest priority.

 “I just want to represent Tennessee Tech in the best way possible.
 I am thrilled to be coming back, and I want to work with these young men and women and help them achieve all they can,” Brown said.
 “I want them to graduate from Tennessee Tech, and I want to help prepare them to be successful for the rest of their lives.
 I want them to strive for OVC championships, and to become the very best person they can.
 And, when they look back they can say it was the best time they’ve ever had.”